-The Christmas tree that’s decorating your home this holiday season not only looks like ancient conifers but also is genetically similar to its ancestors, according to a new study in which researchers analyzed thousands of genes from different conifer species and compared conifer genomes with those of flowering plants.
+The Christmas tree that’s decorating your home this holiday season not only looks like ancient conifers but also is genetically similar to its ancestors, according to a study in which researchers analyzed thousands of genes from different conifer species and compared conifer genomes with those of flowering plants.

 While the morphological features of flowering plants have changed drastically in the past hundred million years, the ancient fossil record reveals that conifers maintained a similar morphology in the far past, even before the dinosaurs ruled the planet.

 To understand this apparent lack of evolution in conifers, Bousquet’s team worked with the Genome Canada SMarTForest Project to sequence the white spruce tree genome and compare hundreds of gene loci between white and black spruces, loblolly pines, and maritime pines.
-In a paper recently published in BioMed Central Biology, they reported that the vast majority of genes appeared in the same order and chromosome locations in all tree species (1).
+In a paper published in BioMed Central Biology, they reported that the vast majority of genes appeared in the same order and chromosome locations in all tree species (1).

 “You still see some mutations, polymorphisms, small scale duplications and rearrangements, but the large scale architecture of the genome is really very similar,” said Bousquet.
 “You just don’t see that in flowering plants.”